- Join David Sonam and expert trackers on a snow leopard holiday in Ladakh

 - All of our clients travelling in 2017 had sightings of snow leopard

-As one of the only animals that has eluded Sir David Attenborough, snow leopards are highly endangered and only found in the mountainous areas of Central and Southern Asia.
+As one of the only animals that have eluded Sir David Attenborough, snow leopards are highly endangered and only found in the mountainous areas of Central and Southern Asia.
 Our snow leopard group tour works with the Snow Leopard Conservancy Trust India in Ladakh, using expert tracker David Sonam and his team.
 Spend four full days exploring the Ulley Valley searching for 'The Ghost of the Himalaya'.

 Our tour starts in Delhi before flying on to Leh, a small town in the Indus Valley.
 Whilst allowing the group time to acclimatise to the altitude, this area is around 12,000 feet above sea level, there will be time to explore Leh and its surrounding area including the beautiful Thiksey Gompa (monastery) offering splendid views of the Indus valley.
 Continue on to the Ulley Valley, located in the centre of three interlocking valleys, home to 8 - 12 snow leopards according to the last census.